-Dental plans provide a comprehensive range of services, including all the following:
+All dental plans provide a comprehensive range of services, including:

-- Class A (Basic) services, which include oral examinations, prophylaxis, diagnostic evaluations, sealants and x-rays. - Class B (Intermediate) services, which include restorative procedures such as fillings, prefabricated stainless steel crowns, periodontal scaling, tooth extractions, and denture adjustments. - Class C (Major) services, which include endodontic services such as root canals, periodontal services such as gingivectomy, major restorative services such as crowns, oral surgery, bridges and prosthodontic services such as complete dentures. - Class D (Orthodontic) services with up to a 24-month waiting period.
+- Class A (Basic) services, which include oral examinations, prophylaxis, diagnostic evaluations, sealants and x-rays. - Class B (Intermediate) services, which include restorative procedures such as fillings, prefabricated stainless steel crowns, periodontal scaling, tooth extractions, and denture adjustments. - Class C (Major) services, which include endodontic services such as root canals, periodontal services such as gingivectomy, major restorative services such as crowns, oral surgery, bridges and prosthodontic services such as complete dentures. - Class D (Orthodontic) services with up to a 24-month waiting period for dependent children up to age 19.